rahimklaber/dhtKt/README.md

 - [ ]  replication for durability
 - [ ]  create class for finger table
 - [ ]  create class for data table
+- [ ]  return location of node where key was put, when making a put request

 ## Ideas
 - Make a key associated to a list of values.
 You can then append to this list.
+- use sealed classes for request when we don't know if the request failed or not
+- create wrappers instead of using gtenerated classes directl

 ## things to think about
 * should the value of the key/value pair be mutable?
 If so this would make it hard to do replication.